mahmoud/words/drafts/myths_of_enterprise_python.md

 [pyflakes]: https://github.com/pyflakes/pyflakes/
 [flake8]: https://pypi.python.org/pypi/flake8

-## Cleaning the slate
+## A clean slate

 Mythology can be a fun pastime.
-Discussions around these myths remain some of the most active and educational both internally and externally.
-It's not entirely tedious, because mplied in every discussion about a myth is a recognition of Python's strengths.
-Such a discussion is a sign of steadily growing interest.
-That said, here's hoping that this post managed to cool the flames of the most prevalent flame wars.
-If I've cleaned even one slate for a project proposal to talk about the actual work at hand, I've done my duty.
+Discussions around these myths remain some of the most active and educational, both internally and externally, because implied in every myth is a recognition of Python's strengths.
+Also, remember that the appearance of these seemingly tedious and troublesome concerns is a sign of steadily growing interest, and with steady influx of interested parties comes the constant job of education.
+Here's hoping that this post manages to extinguish a flame war and enable a project or two to talk about the real work that can be achieved with Python.

 Keep an eye out for future posts where I'll dive deeper into the details touched on in this overview.
 In the meantime, happy coding!